Are you practicing leadership based on values?

 The other 90% that truly defines us lies beneath the surface: our values and beliefs, our needs and our fears.

-Merely acquiring more skills is not enough.
 Techniques for team building, communication, problem-solving, change management.
-These are all critically important.
+These are all critically important, but they are not what truly defines the effectiveness of a construction leader.

-But, first and foremost, what is essential in every leader is self-awareness.
+First and foremost, what is essential in every leader is self-awareness.
 The willingness to examine oneself deeply, acknowledge where we fall short or are out of alignment, and take action to improve.

-The highest performing leaders are those who create a healthy habit of evaluating whether their focus, actions and pursuits are consistent with what is going on underneath the surface of who they are.
+The highest performing construction leaders are those who create a healthy habit of evaluating whether their focus, actions and pursuits are consistent with what is going on underneath the surface of who they are.

 That reflective work begins with an assessment of what is most important to us as leaders – an examination of who we are and the values we embrace.